Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Listen, I get it.
 We want things to be clear.
 And simple.
 And well-defined.
 But in the loosey-goosey world of writing, some things overlap.
 Take blogging and copywriting.
 What’s the difference?
 Are they different?

-As for blogging vs. copywriting, it all depends on the purpose.
-Someone who starts a blog as a hobby, just to share their navel-gazing thoughts?
-Yes, that’s blogging at its purest, the true epitome of a web log, which is where the word “blog” comes from.
-I’d never in a million years call that example copywriting.
+It all comes down to purpose.
+Consider the person who starts a blog as a hobby, just to share their navel-gazing thoughts.
+That’s blogging at its purest, the true definition of a “web log,” which is where the word “blog” comes from.

-But blogging can be a subset of copywriting.
-Refresher time!
-Copywriting is any writing that sells a product, service, or cause.
+Refresher time: What is copywriting?
+At its simplest copywriting is any writing that sells a product, service, or cause.
 Your grandma isn’t going to hire a copywriter to blog about her garden, but the garden store down the street might very well hire a copywriter to blog for them.

 Bottom line: I consider blogging an essential service that I offer as a freelance copywriter.
 In fact, I’d say blogging probably makes up 70 percent of my copywriting business.
 Today alone, I blogged about vaginal atrophy, social media screening services, how to market a senior living community, and tips for being successful in beauty school.